spotinst/help/src/docs/administration/organizations/README.md

 The Account ID is required for API and SDK interactions with the Elastigroup configuration.

 1. Log in to the Organization and select the required Account.
-2. In the console, click and click Settings.
+2. In the console, click on the User icon and click Settings.
-3. Under the Account tab, click General.
-The Organization ID is displayed.
+3. You will be automatically presented with the General Details pane under Organization.
+Within the My My Spot Account section, you can find your Spot Account ID.

 <img src="/administration/_media/organizations-accounts-05.png" width="400" height="117" />